ftezedor/ICM/README.md

 # ICM
 Internet Connectivity Monitor

-## Licence
+### Licence

-## Introduction
+GNU General Public License v2.0

+### About
-In order to up my skills regarding threads, I came up with this idea of developing an app whose unique purpose would be to monitor the connectivity to the internet.
+In order to up my skills regarding threads, I came up with this idea of developing an app whose unique purpose would be to monitor the connectivity to the internet.<br>
-The first version came to life in two weeks or so but, from time to time, a new idea pops up in my head and I get back to this code.
+The first version came to life in two weeks or so but, from time to time, a new idea pops up in my head and I get back to this code.<br>
-Thus, over the years, some features were added and improvements were made.
+Thus, over the years, some features were added and improvements were made.<br>
-Nevertheless, I believe more could be done and probably there are some bugs to be fixed.
+Nevertheless, I believe more could be done and probably there are some bugs to be fixed.<br>
-Nonetheless, I'd say it has already satisfied my initial intent so, that's it (for now)
+Nonetheless, I'd say it has already satisfied my initial intent so, that's it (for now).

+### Dependencies
+- Java 1.8.0_261 or later
+- simple-xml-2.7.1.jar (for config deserialization)
+- log4j 2.11.1 (core and api) for logging stout and stderr

 ### Usage
 ```